 Sometimes clips will get stressed, knocked about or otherwise damaged.
 It pays to check visually check them.
 If you don’t and your system has high water pressure, the pipe could pop off a joiner and waste a lot of water.

 Filters simply unscrew at the top.
 Then you can slide out the plastic mesh insert and give it a rinse.
-Filters positioned where a system joins mains water rarely need cleaning but those in between sections on the ground can pick up a lot of debris (especially if you keep forgetting and burying them like I do)mand should be checked quarterly.
+Filters positioned where a system joins mains water rarely need cleaning but those in between sections on the ground can pick up a lot of debris (especially if you keep forgetting and burying them under mulch like I do) and should be checked quarterly.

 Drippers can be taken apart and cleaned.
 There are ‘easy clean’ versions of most sized with a top the just screws off for a rinse .Other varieties let you screw off the top but there is a solid or perforated rubber or plastic disc inside that you must be careful not to lose.
 This just pops out of the dripper and you can give it a quick rinse.